Article updated on May 20, 2020

 Hurrying past the ticket gate with our bulky luggage and waving our JR passes to the Japan Railway staff, we enter the platform at the futuristic Kyoto station to catch our first train of the seven we need to ride today!
 We are on a mission to reach the Toyota factory in Toyota City at 11 a.m. sharp from Kyoto, to then continue to the port of the Alps, Takayama.
 With a tight program, missing only one would mess up the whole schedule… Of all the train rides we had to take in Japan, this day is the trickiest one, with many connections, including one on a train company not covered by the JR pass.
 A perfect test-case for the famous train pass available to visitors to Japan!

 Our slight fear of having a hard time finding the right platforms on time appears to be useless.
 The Japanese train system is watertight, reliable and highly efficient with trains running exactly according to schedule, all destinations and platforms written in Latin alphabet, and announcements made both in Japanese and English.

-- having the nice surprise of enjoying free transport around in Tokyo on the JR Yamanote and Chuo – Sobu lines,
+- having the nice surprise of enjoying free transport around in Tokyo on the JR Yamanote and Chuo – Sobu lines.

-- Once in Japan, we exchanged the voucher for the actual JR pass, stating the first day we would ride the train.
-Traveling in the summer including the very busy Obon weekend, it was a lot more relaxing for us to secure all train rides and book our seats in advance: we filled out a form in the JR office of Fukuoka with dates, times, train numbers, departure and arrival cities, and left with our train tickets and seat numbers.
+- Once in Japan, exchange the voucher for the actual JR pass, stating the first day of usage (that can be in the future).
+Especially if travelling during the summer (including the very busy Obon weekend), it is a lot more relaxing to secure all train rides and book seats in advance.
+When exchanging the voucher, simply fill out a form with dates, times, train numbers, departure and arrival cities.
+You will be leaving with all your train tickets and seat numbers.